DSEI21000-S21/project-product-price-prediction/documents/JM.md

 **B. Do you use the correct visualization type, eg. bar graphs for categorical data, scatter plots for numerical data, etc?**

 The distributions are shown by histograms.
+The correlations are shown with heatmaps.

 **C. Are your axes properly labeled?